 Two remaining issues should be addressed before concluding the section.
-The first is Q-float within the nominal domain as in the example below (also examples 50-53):
+The first is Q-float within the nominal domain as in the example below (also examples 51-54):

-(62) beit-u=hum kull-u=hum home-NOM=3M.PL all-NOM=3M.PL 'the house of all of them'
+(64) beit-u=hum kull-u=hum home-NOM=3M.PL all-NOM=3M.PL 'the house of all of them'

 This phrase is a construct state in which two nominal phrases are annexed to each other.
 The phrase -hum kull-u-hum is itself a construct inside the bigger construct beit=hum kull-u=hum.
 I follow Shlonsky (2004) in considering nominal construct states to have the structure of an NP in which an N selects a DP/QP as a complement.
-In (62), the quantifier heads a QP, takes the pronominal -hum as a complement and associates with a preceding pronominal.
-I propose that QP and the possessor are combined into a set as a complement of D. The resulting set is an asymmetric set of {N, QP} for which the labeling algorithm assigns NP as a label, as illustrated below:
+In (64), the head beit- selects a symmetric set of {QP, DP}.
+In order for the set to be labeled, the associate DP (-hum must move.
+Here it moves and cliticizes on the N beit-, as illustrated below.
+The clitic appearing on Q is a result of agreement.